SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 Twilight looks at me and asks, "What do we do now?"

 I think for a moment before my stomach grumbles.
-"Let's have a romantic dinner.
+"Let's have a romantic candle-lit dinner.
 What do you think?"

 "That sounds good.
 What should we eat?"